LIVE: Perseverance landing on Mars (starts on 18 Feb 2021 at 20:00 CET)

 - Heat shield separation: The protective bottom of the entry capsule will detach about 20 seconds after the parachute deployment.
 This allows the rover to use a radar to determine how far it is from the ground and employ its Terrain-Relative Navigation technology to find a safe landing site.

 - Back shell separation: The back half of the entry capsule that is fastened to the parachute will separate from the rover and its “jetpack” (known as the descent stage) at 21:54 CET.
 The jetpack will use retrorockets to slow down and fly to the landing site.

 - Touchdown: The spacecraft’s descent stage, using the sky crane maneuver, will lower the rover down to the surface on nylon tethers.
-The rover is expected to touch down on the surface of Mars at human walking speed about 2.7 kph at around 21:55 CET.
+The rover is expected to touch down on the surface of Mars at a human walking speed of about 2.7 kph at around 21:55 CET.

-Video above: After nearly 300 million miles (470 million km), NASA’s Perseverance rover completes its journey to Mars on Feb.
+The video above: After nearly 300 million miles (470 million km), NASA’s Perseverance rover completes its journey to Mars on Feb.
 18, 2021.
 But, to reach the surface of the Red Planet, it has to survive the harrowing final phase known as Entry, Descent, and Landing.